 A hike to Manoa Falls is a tropical rainforest treat to see and hear.
 The trail wanders along a trickling brook through a thick green forest.
-It’s almost like hiking through a spa with the sounds of the brook and birds and as you approach the 100-foot waterfall, you hear the water cascading.
+It’s almost like hiking through a spa with the soothing sounds of the brook and birds.
+Then, as you approach the base of this majestic 100-foot waterfall, you hear the water cascading even before you see the falls.

 The trail to Manoa Falls is only 0.8 miles long (1.6 miles round-trip) and has a gentle slope.
 Depending on the amount of rain, the trail can be muddy.
 I felt bad for the folks who were wearing new-looking white, shoes that were covered in muddy stains.